 Park Hyatt – Nightcap at one of the most famous bars in the World

 Have you seen the film Lost In Translation?
 Not yet?
 You should and then you will for sure want to end your day at Park Hyatt, the magical place on the 41st floor and enjoy a cocktail while gazing at the glittering sea of lights below.

 WHERE TO STAY IN TOKYO?

-Kaisu Hostel is a great reccomendation for its great location and design.
+Kaisu Hostel is a great recommendation for its great location and design.

-For a quick overnight sleep – almost only in Japan – Capsule Accommodation try, Nine Hours Shinjuku North.
+For a quick overnight sleep – almost only in Japan – try capsule accommodation, Nine Hours Shinjuku North.

 If staying on for a few nights consider Sadachiyo, one of the few remaining traditional ryokans in Tokyo.

 Fancy a stay in one of the skyscrapers overlooking the city from your room?
 Then the Park Hotel Shiodome the perfect place.